unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/node-js-server-guide.md

 The [DOM UI package](https://github.com/unstoppabledomains/uauth/tree/main/packages/dom-ui) can be used to help with the front-end UI development.
 The DOM UI package creates a simple UI modal on the website that is used by `@uauth/js` library internally to facilitate sign-in, so the user has a consistent UI on the front-end.&#x20;

-There is no good documentation of this package yet, so developers should [see how it is used inside @uauth/js library](https://github.com/unstoppabledomains/uauth/blob/main/packages/js/src/Client.ts#L232).
+We are still working on documentation of this package, so developers should [see how it is used inside @uauth/js library](https://github.com/unstoppabledomains/uauth/blob/main/packages/js/src/Client.ts#L232).

 The package takes an injection with a submit method attached that is called when a user interacts with the modal.
 The submit function should call the [login function/route](node-js-server-guide.md#step-3a-a-login-method) on your own service.

 ## Step 5: Configure the Login UI

 Login with Unstoppable has UI requirements that must be configured to properly display the authenticated user's domain name after a successful login.
-For Node.js integrations, you can download official UD buttons to use in your UI in [**Step 3**](../login-ui-configuration.md#step-3-download-ud-buttons-node-js-only).
-Please follow the instructions in the [**Login UI Configuration Guide**](../login-ui-configuration.md) to complete this final step in the integration process.
+Please follow the instructions in the [**Login UI Configuration Guide**](login-ui-configuration.md) to complete this final step in the integration process.

+For Node.js integrations, you can download official UD buttons to use in your UI in [**Step 3**](login-ui-configuration.md#step-3-download-ud-buttons-node-js-only).

 ## Step 6: Run the Server!